frictionlessdata/datapackage/data-packages/index.md

 NOTE: the use of a `url` allows a data package to reference data not necessarily contained locally in the Data Package.
-Of course, the `path` attribute may still be used for Data Packages located online (in this case it determines the relative URL) in combination with the optional `root` property if it is defined.
+Of course, the `path` attribute may still be used for Data Packages located online (in this case it determines the relative URL) in combination with the optional `base` property if it is defined.
 </div>

 <div class="alert" markdown="block">